plausible/docs/docs/self-hosting.md

 $ cd hosting
 ```

-Alternatively, you can download and remove the repo as a tarball
+Alternatively, you can download and extract the repo as a tarball

 ```bash
 $ curl -L https://github.com/plausible/hosting/archive/master.tar.gz | tar -xz